 If you hold a BVE and wish to work, you’ll need to draft a submission outlining the financial hardship you and your partner will face if you are unable to work during the partner visa processing time.

 Work rights are not guaranteed as it depends on your shared financial situation.
-If you depart Australia on a BVE, you cannot return.
-There is no travel facility.
+If you depart Australia, you will forfeit your partner visa application, as it is a requirement that you be in Australia when the visa is decided.
 Holding a BVE does not impact on partner visa eligibility but it resets your citizenship clock to zero.

 The Migration Amendment (Family Violence and Other Measures) Bill is due to be introduced.